MRYingLEE/MLOps-Jupyter-Templates/README.md

 There is a good summary on design patterns in machine learning, https://github.com/GoogleCloudPlatform/ml-design-patterns .

-It is not an official Google product, but from theValliappa Lakshmanan, **Director (Global Head), Data Analytics and AI Solutions, Google Cloud, and his colleague.
+It is not an official Google product, but from theValliappa Lakshmanan, **Director (Global Head), Data Analytics and AI Solutions, Google Cloud**, and his colleague.

 It is worth reading carefully.
 Its introduction can be found as the following: